- Architects: Aras Burak

 The facade is made by a single translucent component that repeats in two directions via the operation of flipping, wrapping the entire second floor.
 This translucent component would allow daylight to diffuse into the classrooms and offices on the second floor.
 It would also allow the components forming the building to be expressed on the facade by their shadows.
 The inhabitable, deep steel frame forms the structure of this level.

 The vast landscape against the tiny building given in the brief forced us to think about the landscape as a topographical element that stretches between the edge of the building and the edge of the site.
-We did not want to ruin this landscape with a car park at the ground level therefore the fabric like landscape bulges at the entrance of the underground car park.
-This hill like situation allows public to experience the building in different perspectives including the view that hints the presence of a secret public space, the terrace above the building.
+We did not want to ruin this landscape with a car park at the ground level therefore the fabric-like landscape bulges at the entrance of the underground car park.
+This hill-like situation allows the public to experience the building from different perspectives including the view that hints at the presence of secret public space, the terrace above the building.

-Kirsehir Planetarium, with its ripples of landscape as echoes of its building boundary is designed to be a brand new public space that connects the new mosque with the new cultural center and the rest of the city as a cultural public plaza for Kırşehir.
+Kirsehir Planetarium, with its ripples of the landscape as echoes of its building boundary, is designed to be a brand new public space that connects the new mosque with the new cultural center and the rest of the city as a cultural public plaza for Kırşehir.